-ROPS line item 39, a Professional Services Agreement with the firm of Cox, Castle & Nicholson and an enforceable obligation of the Successor Agency pursuant to Section 34171(d)(1(F), may be utilized by the Successor Agency to fund the costs of legal services incurred in reviewing the O&M Plan, preparing and negotiating the terms of the O&M Agreement, if required, and LUC with DTSC, obtaining the confirmation of the immunity under the Polanco Act from DTSC.
-For the ROPS 21-22 cycle and as reflected in ROPS line item 39, it is estimated that the Successor Agency will incur approximately \$50,000 for the services provided by Cox, Castle & Nicholson.
+ROPS line item 39, a Professional Services Agreement with the firm of Cox, Castle & Nicholson and an enforceable obligation of the Successor Agency pursuant to Section 34171(d)(1()F), may be utilized by the Successor Agency to fund the costs of legal services incurred in reviewing the O&M Plan, preparing and negotiating the terms of the O&M Agreement, if required, and LUC with DTSC, obtaining the confirmation of the immunity under the Polanco Act from DTSC discussed below, especially as it relates to any revisions that may be required due to the Feasibility Study/Remedial Action Plan and related environmental document to implement the ISE Order.
+For the ROPS 22-23 cycle and as reflected in ROPS line item 39, it is estimated that the Successor Agency will incur approximately \$50,000 for the services provided by Cox, Castle & Nicholson.